vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 11. Devi Stotra Vivarana.

 This was a commentary from the monistic view point on Anandavardhana's Devi Stotra.
 The Stotra has been published in the Kāvyamālā series.
 Our statement is based upon the following lines in the Bh.
-G. S.: “Sarvabhūteņu ātmānamh grāhakatayā anupravisantam
+G. S.: “Sarvabhūteṇu ātmānamh grāhakatayā anupravisantam

-bhāvayet, ātmani ca grāhyatājñānadvāreņa sarvāṇi bhūtāni ekikuryāt; atasca samadarśan atvam samhjāyate yogasceti sarhkṣepārthaḥ; vistarastu Bhedavāda Vidāraņādi prakarane Devīstotra Vivarane ca mayaiva nirnītah."
+bhāvayet, ātmani ca grāhyatājñānadvāreṇa sarvāṇi bhūtāni ekikuryāt; atasca samadarśan atvam samhjāyate yogasceti sarhkṣepārthaḥ; vistarastu Bhedavāda Vidāraṇādi prakarane Devīstotra Vivarane ca mayaiva nirnītah."

 Bh.
 G. S., ch.
 VI, S. 30.
 Here from the use of the word "ādi" after "Bhedavāda Vidāraṇa," it appears that he wrote very many books